Bamboo IdentificationHome

 Characters of rhizomes

-Leptomorph rhizome (an adaptation of a whole horizontal culm)
+Leptomorph rhizome (weak adaptation of a whole horizontal culm)

 presence

-Pachymorph rhizome (an adaptation of the culm base)
+Pachymorph rhizome (a radical adaptation of a horizontal culm base)

 presence